“So as I was saying, you’ll never know what you’re up against until you actually experience it,” Ming Dao finished his latest tale.

 “I think you are the one that’s being childish.”

 “What’s wrong with you lately?
 Why are you siding with him?
-It’s like you want these stuffs to happen to Sonia or something.”
+It’s like you want this stuff to happen to Sonia or something.”

 “We don’t know if it’s him.
 Bianca already gave up.
 That’s obvious enough that she trusts Jacky.”